 - See current research being conducted by research groups within the Department of Civil and Natural Resources Engineering.

-Students will be admitted into the subject in February of each year by approval of the Dean of Engineering and Forestry, unless they already have a strong Earthquake Engineering background.
+Students will be admitted into the subject in February of each year by approval, unless they already have a strong Earthquake Engineering background.

 See the individual qualification webpages for more information on entry requirements and applications: